emqx/cloud-docs/en_US/best_practices/enhance_traceability.md

 ## View Message Latency

-This section provides some SQL query statements that can help retrieve the information from TimescaleDB, such as the latency of all messages on the EMQX Cloud platform, including from the publisher to the server, within the server itself, and from the server to the subscriber.
+This section provides some SQL query statements that can help retrieve the information from TimescaleDB, such as the latency of all messages on the EMQX Platform platform, including from the publisher to the server, within the server itself, and from the server to the subscriber.

 ### How to Calculate Delay